 “Senator Klobuchar is faced with a difficult choice between voting the kind of narrow particularistic interest of industry in her state versus voting her personal and partisan platform,” said Lawrence Jacobs, a political scientist at the University of Minnesota.

-Klobuchar, first elected in 2006, has been a “knight in shining armor” for a home-state industry that includes St. Jude Medical Inc. (STJ) and Medtronic Inc. (MDT), Jacobs said.
+Klobuchar, first elected in 2006, has been a “knight in shining armor” for a home-state industry that includes St. Jude Medical Inc. (STJ:US) and Medtronic Inc. (MDT:US), Jacobs said.
 Medtronic’s employees have been the seventh-largest contributors to Klobuchar’s campaign this election cycle, according to the Center for Responsive Politics.

 Device companies have been lobbying to kill the tax, and the House repeal bill sponsored by Minnesota Republican Erik Paulsen is co-sponsored by more than 55 percent of the House.